-White Japanese Wisteria flowers Photo courtesy of NetPS Plant Finder
+Japanese Wisteria flowers Photo courtesy of NetPS Plant Finder

-White Japanese Wisteria in bloom Photo courtesy of NetPS Plant Finder - Spreading White Japanese Wisteria is recommended for the following landscape applications;
+Japanese Wisteria is recommended for the following landscape applications;

-- Hedges/Screening

-- General Garden Use
+- Hedges/Screening - General Garden Use

 Planting & Growing

-White Japanese Wisteria will grow to be about 30 feet tall at maturity, with a spread of 24 inches.
+Japanese Wisteria will grow to be about 30 feet tall at maturity, with a spread of 24 inches.
 As a climbing vine, it tends to be leggy near the base and should be underplanted with low-growing facer plants.
 It should be planted near a fence, trellis or other landscape structure where it can be trained to grow upwards on it, or allowed to trail off a retaining wall or slope.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 30 years.

 This woody vine should only be grown in full sunlight.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
-This is a selected variety of a species not originally from North America, and parts of it are known to be toxic to humans and animals, so care should be exercised in planting it around children and pets.
+This species is not originally from North America, and parts of it are known to be toxic to humans and animals, so care should be exercised in planting it around children and pets.